-Additional information about this unit 3.4 Dispose of any unsaleable products in line with relevant: health and safety requirements food safety requirements Unit aim (s) This unit assesses the occupational competence of individuals who work on a delicatessen counter and who are responsible for portioning products to meet customer requirements.
+Additional information about this unit N/A 3.4 Dispose of any unsaleable products in line with relevant: • health and safety requirements • food safety requirements Unit aim (s) This unit assesses the occupational competence of individuals who work on a delicatessen counter and who are responsible for portioning products to meet customer requirements.
 Assessment requirements specified by a sector or regulatory body (if appropriate) This unit requires workplace assessment of occupational competence.
 Simulation is not allowed for any performance evidence within this unit.
 If the assessor is unable to make judgements about the specialist skills and knowledge covered by this unit, expert witness testimony must be sought from a person with suitable current experience, to confirm the candidate's competence.
 Skillsmart Retail's Assessment Principles for Retail Qualifications can be found on their website (www.skillsmartretail.com) Details of the relationship of the unit and relevant national occupational standards N/A

-Title: Level: Credit value: T/503/5721 Demonstrate make-up and skincare products to customers at a beauty counter in a retail environment 2 4 GLH: 15 Learning outcomes The learner will: Assessment criteria The learner can: Understand the commercial value of demonstrating make-up and skincare products 1.1 Explain the purpose and value of demonstrations in promoting and selling make-up and skincare products Understand the elements of a demonstration of make-up and skincare products 2.1 Explain how own personal hygiene and grooming contribute to making the demonstration a pleasant experience for customers 2.2 Explain the importance of gaining the customer's permission for a demonstration 2.3 Explain the difference between 'features' and 'benefits' of products 2.4 Explain the importance of communicating features and benefits to the customer when demonstrating and applying make-up and skincare products 2.5 Explain the importance of organising demonstrations of make-up and skincare products 2.6 Explain the importance of clearing away products and equipment after demonstrating make-up and skincare products
+Title: T/503/5721 Demonstrate make-up and skincare products to customers at a beauty counter in a retail environment Level: 2 Credit value: 4 GLH: 15 Learning outcomes The learner will: Assessment criteria The learner can: Understand the commercial value of demonstrating make-up and skincare products Explain the purpose and value of demonstrations in promoting and selling make-up and skincare products Understand the elements of a demonstration of make-up and skincare products 2.
+Understand the elements of a demonstration of make-up and skincare products 2.1 Explain how own personal hygiene and grooming contribute to making the demonstration a pleasant experience for customers 2.2 Explain the importance of gaining the customer's permission for a demonstration 2.3 Explain the difference between 'features' and 'benefits' of products 2.4 Explain the importance of communicating features and benefits to the customer when demonstrating and applying make-up and skincare products 2.5 Explain the importance of organising demonstrations of make-up and skincare products into a series of logical steps 2.6 Explain the importance of clearing away products and equipment after demonstrating make-up and skincare products